shabihish/CIFAR-Classifier/README.md

 # CIFAR-Classifier
-An object-oriented neural net implementation CIFAR classification.
+ An object-oriented neural network implementation from scratch for CIFAR classification.